 Will your next job excite you?
 You may have the skills and qualifications to do a job, but will you feel passionate about your work with a new employer?
 If you only go through the motions with your job, it won’t be long before dissatisfaction catches up with you.
 If you don’t care about the work you’re doing it will become evident for everyone to see.
 Clients, co-workers and subordinates will notice the lack of interest in your work.
 A job you feel passionate and interested in can challenge you in new ways and provide you with the opportunity to expand your skill set.
 Will your next employer enable you to be exposed to the areas of interest that you want to further explore?
 If you find yourself at a job that doesn’t incorporate your abilities, you’ll eventually yearn for a new employer that will put your skills to use.

 Will you have the ability to work remotely when needed?
 Can you take time off when needed?
-Balance between personal-life and work-life is important.
+The balance between personal life and work life is important.
 If you have the freedom to create flexible work arrangements, you’ll find yourself less stressed out at home and on the job.
-Conversely, some people feel that working in a remote and flexible workplace is more challenging and need people there physically to complete the job with a certain quality.
+All you need is a reliable internet connection (perhaps like the one you can get from a Frontier internet connection) and an alone space in your home to make the remote working a success.
+However, in the office, you could be disturbed by the company of others or swayed by different activities going around you.
+Conversely, some people feel that working in a remote and flexible workplace is more challenging and needs people there physically to complete the job with a certain quality.
 If you would be bothered by your co-workers taking advantage of flexible work arrangements, don’t torture yourself by working for a company where these freedoms are extended.

 5. Job Structure: